Lori2Lori/personal-website/content/2015-08-29-creating-object-from-a-file.md

 description : How to manage different kind of data in a single markdown document, using Yaml Front Matter.
 ---

-Today I've discovered an amazing package -[Yaml Front Matter](https://www.npmjs.com/package/yaml-front-matter), which can be used to manage different data in text.
+Today I've discovered an amazing package [Yaml Front Matter](https://www.npmjs.com/package/yaml-front-matter), which can be used to manage different data in text.

 I use this [npm](https://www.npmjs.com/private-modules) package to parse [yaml](https://en.wikipedia.org/wiki/YAML) at the front of a file.
 It places the parsed content plus the rest of the file's content into an object.